Saturday, 25 January 2014

 Annesley Colliery was sunk in 1860 by the Annesley Colliery Company, with first coal production in 1865.
 In 1925 the pit was sold to the New Hucknall Colliery Company & thus began its long association with Bentinck pit.
 I have mining records for brick production in 1933 & 1940.
 With Nationalisation in 1947, the majority of bricks found have had NCB stamped on them & were made of clay shale.
 Martin Hammond records the Annesley brickworks which had a 20 chamber modified Hoffmann kiln closed in 1969.
 Under the NCB the two pits were joined together, with Annesley & its famous A on its winding stocks moving the men & supplies to the coal face, the coal was brought to the surface & washed at Bentinck.
 Both pits closed around 2000.

 I have found in a British Brick Society article dated January 1975 that the Annesley brickworks is listed in an undated list of brickworks owned by NCB.
-I then have been sent an image of a Midland Brick Co. pamphlet dated August 1968 by Mike Chapman which lists Annesley brickworks as being owned the company.
+I then have been sent an image of a Midland Brick Co. pamphlet dated August 1968 by Mike Chapman which lists Annesley brickworks as being owned by the company.
 Now the Midland Brick Co. was set up by NCB in 1967 as a wholly owned subsidiary to prepare twelve National Coal Board brickworks for future sale.
 This sale took place in 1973 when Butterley Brick purchased the Midland Brick Co.
 So with Annesley brickworks closing in 1969 this works did not pass over to Butterley in this Midland Brick Co. purchase.

-Saturday 18 January 2014
+Saturday, 18 January 2014

 Sherwood, Welbeck, Thoresby, Bilsthorpe & Ollerton Brickworks